Skip to main content

 Quick Answer

 A double net (NN) lease has tenants paying base rent, property taxes, and building insurance.
-The landlord covers all CAM and structural maintenance.
-It sits between single-net (tenant pays taxes only) and NNN (tenant pays everything).
-NN leases are relatively uncommon in modern CRE—NNN has largely supplanted them in institutional properties.
+The landlord usually covers CAM and structural maintenance.
+It sits between single-net (tenant pays taxes only) and NNN (tenant pays taxes, insurance, and CAM).
+NN leases still appear, but NNN is more common in modern institutional leasing.

 The "double" in double net lease refers to the two expense categories that pass to the tenant: property taxes and building insurance.
-Everything else—maintenance, repairs, landscaping, janitorial, management—stays with the landlord.
+Everything else (maintenance, repairs, groundskeeping, janitorial, management) usually stays with the landlord unless the lease says otherwise.

 Double Net Lease: The Expense Allocation